BWCA

 Do you have experienced those days when everything seems to be a little off?
 The events that happen are bothersome but not necessarily bad, just annoying persistent incidents peppering you though out the day.
 I’ve been dropping things a lot, having minor accidents and there was a great deal of miscommunication happening as well.
 Emails, texts, even verbal expressions seem to be just a bit off, enough to confuse.

-Thankfully none of these occurances have been too rough to handle, and that’s a blessing.
+Thankfully none of these occurrences have been too rough to handle, and that’s a blessing.
 Yet this news has made me very contemplative.
 After weeks of it, I find myself looking up to the heavens and ask.
 “What the heck?!”
 It feels as if getting through life has been like pushing a boulder uphill.

 Now, I don’t mind hard work or getting my hands dirty when my heart is behind the task.
 So metaphorically pushing my boulder of life uphill is something I understand that must happen occasionally.
 Especially when duties I work so hard at benefit the goals I am trying to manifest to fruition.
 Worky, work!
 Busy bee!
 That’s me.